For The Tourists

 The Security Guard

-- A security guard is also a part of the tour as he keeps an eyes on you and your security.
-He would be the last person to leave the room after you.
-So in case you want to spend some more time in the room shown and described by the guide, kindly tell your security guard.
+· A security guard is also a part of the tour as he maintains the discipline to uphold the area of the building.
+He would be the last person to leave the room.
+In case you want to spend more time in the room, kindly inform your security guard.

 Walking on the Lawns

-- The building has got lovely vast lawns around it.
-Under its front lawn a rain water harvesting tank has been built, so walking on the grass of the lawn is not allowed.
+· The building is surrounded by the beautiful lawns.
+Beneath the front lawn a rain water harvesting tank has been built, so walking on the lawn is not allowed.
 Kindly use the pathway to enjoy the view of the building.
-The South West corner near the Tulip tree is the best place to have a photo with the building behind you.
-There some area has been left for the tourists to be used.
+The South West corner near the Tulip tree is the best place to capture pictures with the background of the building as a whole.

-- Behind the building also, there are some grass-lawns.
-Kindly avoid walking on them as walking on the grass damages the grass.
+· At the back of the building there are some lawns.
+Kindly avoid walking on the grass as it damages the beauty of the lawns.

-- At the ticket counter lovely post cards are available for sale with the photos of the building, inside and outside.
-You may choose some of them to buy for your records of to send to nears and dears.
+· At the ticket counter lovely post cards are available for sale with the photos of the building.
+You may select them as souvenirs to add to the memories of your visit.

-- Flying any kind of remote operated flying devices such as Drones, flying toys is strictly prohibited within the campus premises.
+· Flying any kind of remote operated devices such as Drones and toys is strictly prohibited within the campus premises.

-- Do not throw any empty packets, plastic wrappers, peal offs, plastic bottles or any other garbage on the road, down the hills or in the forests.
-Keep it with you till you find a dustbin and throw it in them.
+· Do not throw any empty packets, plastic wrappers, peal offs, plastic bottles or any other garbage on the road, down the hills or in the forests.
+Keep it with you till you find a dustbin and then dispose the waste.

-- The building has its own cafeteria named "The Fire station Cafe" where tea, coffee and light snacks area available for the visitors.
-The menu with its rates list is available for you to choose from.
+· The building has its own cafeteria named "The Fire station Cafe" where tea, coffee and snacks are available for the visitors.

 Safety and Security

-- The building is very well looked after by the guards and other staff members so kindly cooperate with them.
-It is always in your favor to listen to them and follow the instructions.
+· The building is safely guarded by the guards so kindly cooperate with them.
+It is always in your favour to listen to them and follow the instructions.

-- Do not climb on the wall or make any damage to the plants.
+· Do not climb on the wall or damage the plants.

-- Do not also make any damage to the balustrades, stares, retaining walls, trees or any part of the building.
+· Do not damage to the balustrades, retaining walls, trees or any part of the building.
 Anyone found doing so shall be suitably punished.

-- Arms, ammunitions, knives, smoking items, tobacco products, liquor are prohibited.
+· Arms, ammunitions, knives, smoking items, tobacco products, and liquor are strictly prohibited.

-- In case of any accident of mishap please contact the security guards of any other staff members of the building so that the medical facility can be arranged.
+· In case of any accident of mishap please contact the security guard or any other staff member of the Institute so that the medical facility can be arranged.

 Toilets and Washrooms

-- There are no toilets and washrooms inside the building for the visitors, but outside, near the ticket counter there are, separately for ladies and gentlemen.
-Kindly use them before or after the tour.
+· There are no toilets and washrooms inside the building for the visitors, but near the ticket counter there are separate washrooms for ladies and gents.

-- Sometime they are closed due to some repair work so kindly ask the attendant sitting on the ticket counter about the alternate.
+· Sometime the toilets may be under maintenance, so kindly consult the person sitting on the ticket counter for the alternate.